 We’d love to hear from you if:

-- You have worked on non-U.S. indirect taxes like VAT/GST for at least two years.
+- You have worked on non-U.S. indirect taxes such as VAT and GST for at least two years.

 - You have experience in non-U.S. statutory filings and income tax returns for multiple countries.